mikosik/smooth-build/doc/tutorial.md

  2. For arguments without explicit assignment algorithm generates all possible set of assignments that met following criteria:
     * each argument is assigned exactly once
-    * each required parameter is assigned exactly once
+    * each parameter without default value is assigned exactly once
-    * each not required parameter is assigned at most once
+    * each parameter with default value is assigned at most once
-    * each argument is assigned to parameter which type is assignable from that argument type
+    * each argument is assigned to parameter which type is convertible from that argument type
  3. If there's exactly one set of assignments generated in 2. then it is chosen, otherwise algorithm fails with ambiguity.